studiometa/tailwind-config/doc/migration/v2-to-v3.md

 Here is a list of solutions to keep features of the `@studiometa/tailwind-config` v2 after the migration.

-> Before upgrading [check the compatibility](https://tailwindcss.com/docs/compatibility) of Tailwind v4 with your project.
+Before upgrading [check the compatibility](https://tailwindcss.com/docs/compatibility) of Tailwind v4 with your project.
 For all changes between Tailwind v3 and Tailwind v4, refer to the [official upgrade guide](https://tailwindcss.com/docs/upgrade-guide).

+> [!IMPORTANT]
+> Tailwind CSS v4.0 is a full-featured CSS build tool designed for a specific workflow, and is [not designed to be used with CSS preprocessors](https://tailwindcss.com/docs/compatibility#sass-less-and-stylus.) like Sass, Less, or Stylus.

 ## Theme